 Dubai is perhaps best known for its futuristic skyline, its just-a-wee-bit-over-the-top shopping centres and luxury hotels, its record-breaking skyscrapers, and its slightly indulgent lifestyle.
 But there’s more to this affluent Arabian city than first meets the eye.
 If you’re interested in learning about Emirati culture, traditions and religion, I recommend visiting the Sheikh Mohammed Centre for Cultural Understanding.

 Are you intrigued by ingenious architecture?
 World records?
 Then Burj Khalifa is just the place for you.
 The first time I was in town, the tallest building in the world was not yet completed.
 Its proposed height was a well-guarded secret and the working title [...]

-Katie at Tripbase has put together a fun, new blog challenge to unite bloggers (from all sectors) in a joint endeavour to share lessons learned and create a bank of long but not forgotten blog posts that deserve to see the light of day again.
-And how to do this?
-Details are over at Tripbase [...]
+Katie at Tripbase has put together a fun, new blog challenge to unite bloggers (from all sectors) in a joint endeavour to share lessons learned and create a bank of old but not forgotten blog posts that deserve to see the light of day again. [...]

 Dubai is a study in contrast: an old souk with wooden beamed roofs in narrow alleyways.
 Just across the creek, hyper-modern skyscrapers of the most futuristic designs.